How to budget weekly meal plans?

-- While going for the groceries, opt for the food items that are available on discounted or lower prices
+- While going for the groceries, opt for the food items that are available at discounted or lower prices

 - Bring at least one meatless meal during the week to your platter as that can help you to manage your overall spending on food.

 - Thoroughly check the expiry date of the food items that are available in your fridge and manage them accordingly in your meals.

-- Go for whole-grain options like wheat, barley, rice, pasta that are cheaper than other food items and also comes loaded with lots of fibers and complex carbs.
+- Go for whole-grain options like wheat, barley, rice, pasta that are cheaper than other food items and also come loaded with lots of fibers and complex carbs.

 - Avoid dishes and recipes that require special kinds of ingredients that aren’t easily available or quite expensive

 - Always opt for seasonal fruits and vegetables that are cheaper and healthier at the same time.

 - Make a proper plan to utilize the leftover food on a given day for the rest of the week.

 - Prepare the meals in advance and store them in airtight containers.
 This would help you to avoid the same preparation task during busy weekdays.

 You are all set to start along with weekly meal plans on a budget and hereby we will bring you a sample weekly meal planner to let you manage the same task with the utmost ease.